apache/datafusion/README.md

 ### Performance Improvements

 - Predicate evaluation
-- Multi-column comparisons that can't be vectorized
+- Improve multi-column comparisons (that can't be vectorized at the moment)
 - Null constant support

 ### New Features